-TransLink has worked diligently to develop a full, inclusive public consultation approach to all its plans and projects.
-To help us accomplish this, the following Principles for Public Consultation and Engagement have been developed.
-These Principles help TransLink develop and implement projects and plans that reflect the organization's and region's desire for a sustainable transportation system.
+TransLink has worked to develop a full and inclusive public consultation approach to its plans and projects.
+These principles help us develop and implement projects and plans that reflect the enterprise's and region's desire for a sustainable transportation system.

 Public consultation will be integrated into the planning of all major capital projects, the development of all significant new policies, and all major planning processes.

 Consider both local and regional perspectives

 When geographically specific projects have broader implications, perspectives from throughout the region should be sought in addition to local views.

 Public consultation programs will be planned and implemented in cooperation with interested Metro Vancouver municipalities and other levels of government as appropriate.